nambili-samuel/YeniBakis/README.md

 The bot's workflow is simple: scrape a landing page, retrieve news and related images from the website, scrape YouTube, summarise each piece of content, and then post it to Bluesky.
 Easy!

 The entire process, from initial scrape to final social media post, takes no more than a few seconds.
-While there is a large ecosystem of libraries available, like npm for Node.js which offers packages for scraping, APIs, databases, and more, I chose Python, my favourite programming language.
-This allowed me to leverage existing, well-tested libraries and saved considerable time and effort.
+While there is a large ecosystem of libraries available, like npm for Node.js which offers packages for developing smart bots, agents, accessing APIs, databases, and more, I chose Python, my favourite programming language.
+This allowed me to use only few files and leverage well-tested existing libraries and saved considerable time and effort.

 <img src="https://github.com/nambili-samuel/YeniBakis/blob/main/BlueSkyBot.gif?raw=true" alt="Bluesky Bot Workflow" style="width:100%; max-width:600px; height:auto;">